 We are still working on the patio spruce-up.
 Today, we are talking about Landscaping with Rock instead of Mulch.
 If you missed the first installment of the patio spruce-up, or the DIY Scrap wood rolling planter, make sure to check those out!
 Or if you want to check out my recent shade garden update – you can find that here.
 Basically, we are working on sprucing up the patio over the next month or so… on a serious budget!
-So, let’s chat about our decision to go with rocks over mulch and what that entailed.
+So, let’s chat about our decision for using rocks instead of mulch and what that entailed.

 Some areas in our yard can look more ‘organic’ or less manicured.
 The patio area definitely pulls traditional and needs the mulch areas to look nice.

 Luke and I finally came to the realization that we just couldn’t keep up with all the flower bed areas and we had to start making some changes.
-One of the changes we made was to replace all the mulch around the patio with river rocks.
+One of the changes we made was to replace all the mulch around the patio with river rocks and possibly all the flower beds with rocks instead of mulch.

-My step-brother and I did this update last fall and it’s been working well for us.
-I wanted to wait a bit to share because I wanted to give my honest opinion on the change and how the rocks looked over time.
+My step-brother and I started landscaping with rocks instead of mulch last fall and it’s been working well for us.
+I wanted to wait a bit to share because I wanted to give my honest opinion on the mulch vs rock look.
+I felt like I really needed to see how the river rock looked over time before reporting back in on the mulch vs rock around our patio.

 The first thing we did was to rip out all the old plants.
 The plants looked ok in the photo above but two of them were dead and only two had flowered (when they were all the same type of plant to begin with).
 So, we ripped those out and then started raking off the excess mulch.